High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Requirements for the time integration method

 \subsection{Final choice of the method}

-Considerations on the accuracy of the method for a system of DAE of index 1 has led us to consider stiffly-accurate Runge-Kutta methods.
-Minimisation of the computational cost due to Newton iterations is ensured by using singly-diagonally implicit methods.
-Finally, the requirement of native time adaptation capabilities favours embedded methods.
-Overall, based on the criteria presented so far, we look for embedded stiffly-accurate SDIRK methods.
-Additionally, improvements in the error estimation for stiff system and DAEs can be obtained it the lower-order embedded method is stiffly-accurate as well, as discussed in \cite{Kvaerno2004}.
-This reference introduces several such schemes with an additional interesting property, which is that the first stage values are equal to the former time step values.
+Considerations on the accuracy of the method for index-1 DAEs have led us to consider stiffly accurate Runge-Kutta methods.
+Minimisation of the computational cost due to Newton iterations is ensured by using singly-diagonally implicit methods, and embedded methods allowing for robust time adaptation are favoured.
+Additionally, improvements in the error estimation for stiff system and DAEs can be obtained if the lower-order embedded method is stiffly accurate as well, as discussed in \cite{Kvaerno2004}.
+This reference introduces several such schemes with an additional interesting property, which is that the first stage is the last stage of the previous step.
 This allows to have a ``free'' stage to improve the accuracy of the method without any additional cost.
-We retain three schemes from this reference: \begin{itemize} \item ESDIRK-32A, a four-stage, third-order method with a second-order embedded scheme \item ESDIRK-43B, a five-stage, fourth-order method with a third-order embedded scheme \item ESDIRK-54A, a seven-stage, fifth-order method with a fourth-order embedded scheme. \end{itemize}
+We retain three schemes from this reference: ESDIRK-32A, ESDIRK-43B and ESDIRK-54A.
+For comparison with more classical schemes, we also include backward Euler and Crank-Nicolson.
+All methods and their properties are listed in Table \ref{table:rk_integrators}.